mohsenil85/colorfinder/README.md

 1. logging
 1. consume argv
 1. create a mvn profile for the jmh runner
+(i've been running it from my IDE)
 1. create a blacklist of urls to block
 1. add statistics reporting